Jensvanderweide/DutchCrowS/README.md

 ## Evaluation Modes

-- **Likelihood mode**: Scores sentence pairs based on log-likelihood using a causal or masked language model.
+- **Likelihood mode**: Scores sentence pairs based on log-likelihood using a causal language model.
-- **Prompt mode**: Uses cloze-style templates or open prompts to assess model biases.
+- **Prompt mode**: Uses a prompt template to assess model biases.

 Each evaluation function will log or save relevant metrics such as:

-- Preference scores
+- Stereotype scores
 - Bias directionality
-- Aggregate bias indicators

 ---

-## Development Notes

-- Designed to work on CPU or GPU (`cuda` is automatically used if available).
-- Modular code structure – you can easily plug in your own dataset or add new evaluation strategies.

----

-## License

-MIT License